KwatMDPhD/Note/medicine/exam.md

-## Appearance

-## Vital

-Temperature.
+Look for distress.

+Measure the body temperature.

-Heart rate.
+Measure the heart rate.

-Blood pressure.
+Measure the blood pressure.

-Respiratory rate.
+Measure the respiratory rate.

-Oxygen saturation.

-## Head

-### Skull
+Measure the oxygen %.

-Palpate
+Palpate the skull.

-- TODO
-- TODO

-### Nose

-Check congestion.
+Check the nose for congestion.

-Scope.

-### Eye

-Palpate

-- TODO

-- TODO

-### Face
+Scope the nose.

+Palpate the structures around the eyes.

-Palpate
+Palpate the sinuses.

-- Sinus

-### Ear

-Palpate
+Palpate the ears.

-- TODO

-Scope.

-### Mouth
+Scope the ears.

-Palpate
+Palpate inside the mouth.

-- TODO

-Place the tongue blade on the side to avoid gag reflex, and inspect
+Place a tongue blade on the side to avoid triggering the gag reflex, and inspect inside the mouth.

-- TODO

-### Neck
+Palpate the neck lymph nodes.

+Palpate the larynx.

-Palpate
+Palpate the thyroid gland.

-- Lymphnode
-- Larynx
-- Thyroid gland

-## Circulatory

-### Radial artery
+Touch the radial arteries to measure the heart rate and rhythm.

-(Systolic blood pressure of 80 is required.)
+(This requires a systolic blood pressure of 80 mMHg.)

-Measure heart rate and check if the rhythm is regular.

-### Jagular vein

-Have the patient angle at 45 degrees and turn the head to the left, and measure the distance from the sternal angle to a pulsation.
+Have the patient sit at a 45-degree angle, turn their head to the left, and measure the distance on the right jugular vein from the sternal angle to the pulse.
 (It should be less than 5cM.)

-### Carotid artery

-(Systolic blood pressure of 60 is required.)

-One side at a time, palpate.
+One side at a time, palpate the carotid arteries.

 One side at a time, have the patient take a deep breath and hold, and bell auscultate.

-### Heart
+(This requires a systolic blood pressure of 60 mMHg.)

-Feel the apex.
+Feel the heart apex.
 (It is palpable in 25% of adults.)

-Diaphram auscultate LLSB, LICS2, the apex, and RICS2.

-Bell auscultate the apex.

-In the left lateral position, bell auscultate the apex.

-(Hear for S3, S4, and mitral stenosis.)

-Have the patinet sit forward and exhale a deep breath, diaphram auscultate LLSB.

-(Hear for aortic regurgitation.)

-### Peripheral artery

-Check pulse from

-- Brachial artery
-- Popliteal artery
-- Distal tibial artery
-- Dorsalis pedis artery

-### Lower extremity

-Press distal tibia for 2 seconds and check for indention.

-## Pulmonary

-### Chest

-Inspect

-- Distress
-- Asymmetry
-- Deformity

-### Neck

-Palpate trachea.

-### Lung

-Diaphram auscultate

-- Anterior 2 levels
-- Lateral 2 levels
-- Posterior 3 levels

-Percuss

-- Posterior 3 levels

-(When percussing, any fluid inside or outside the airway results in dullness.)

-(When auscultating, any fluid inside the airway results in more resonance but any fluid outside the airway results in less resonance.)

-(The 2nd level should be at the triangle made of trapezius, latissimus dorsi, and scapula.)

-### Abdominal

-### Abdomen

-Inspect

-- Contour
-- Mass
-- Vein
-- Movement

-Diaphram auscultate the center.

-Percuss all areas.

-All areas but starting furthest from any pain, palpate superficially and then deeply.

-Press slowly and then release quickly.

-### Liver

-Percuss and size.

-(The height should be less than 12cM.)

-While the patient exhales a deep breath, palpate.

-### Spleen

-Have the patient continuously take deep breaths, and percuss and size.
-(The height should be less than 7cM.)

-Have the patient exhale a deep breath, and sandwitch palpate.

-### Abdominal aorta

-Palpate and size.

-(The diameter should be less than 3cM.)

-### Kidney

-Press costovertebral angle.

-Sandwitch palpate.
+Diaphragm auscultate the LLSB, the LICS2, the heart apex, and the RICS2.

+Bell auscultate the heart apex.

+Have the patient lie on their left side and bell auscultate the heart apex.
+(Listen for an S3, S4, and mitral stenosis.)

+Have the patient sit forward and exhale a deep breath, and diaphragm auscultate the LLSB.
+(Listen for aortic regurgitation.)

+Check the brachial arteries for pulses.

+Check the popliteal arteries for pulses.

+Check the distal tibial arteries for pulses.

+Check the dorsalis pedis arteries for pulses.

+Press the distal tibia for 2 seconds and check for an indentation.

+Inspect the chest for distress, asymmetries, and deformities.

+Palpate the trachea.

+Diaphragm auscultate the lungs at 2 anterior levels, 2 lateral levels, and 3 posterior levels.
+(Fluids inside the airways result in more resonance and those outside less.)
+(The 2nd level is within the triangle formed by the trapezius, the latissimus dorsi, and the scapula.)

+Percuss the lungs at 3 posterior levels.
+(Fluids inside or outside the airways result in dullness.)

+Inspect the abdominal contours.

+Inspect the abdomen for masses, veins, and movements.

+Diaphragm auscultate the abdominal center.

+Percuss all abdominal areas.

+Starting furthest from any pain, palpate the abdomen superficially and then deeply.

+Press the abdomen slowly and deeply, hold, and release quickly.

+Percuss the liver to size it.
+(Its height should be less than 12cM.)

+Have the patient exhale deeply, and palpate the liver.

+Have the patient take deep breaths continuously, and percuss the spleen to size it.
+(Its height should be less than 7cM.)

+Have the patient exhale deeply, and sandwich-palpate the spleen.

+Palpate the abdominal aorta and size it.
+(Its diameter should be less than 3cM.)

+Press the kidneys at the costovertebral angles, the spaces on the back between the 12th rib and the vertebral column.

+Sandwich-palpate the kidneys.